rdm/geoh/doc/README.md

 Portability:
 -----------

 I have tried to make this as portable as possible.
 I developed the original versions on OpenBSD, and later versions on my work laptop (OS X Yosemite), and am deploying on Linux.
-I'll be wanting to test changes on OpenBSD on an ongoing basis.
-(Anything that doesn't work on all three of these operating systems should be rejected.)
+I imagine I'll be wanting to test changes on OpenBSD on an ongoing basis.
+(Anything that doesn't work on all three of these operating systems should be rejected or fixed, sooner or later...)

 Logging:
 -------